 Undergraduate students who would like to use coursework taken at another institution towards their education major should complete the Course Equivalency form, have it reviewed by their Faculty Advisor and then upload the form to the School of Education form uploader.
 We will support you with routing the form for additional required approvals.

-Dean’s Request Form
+Dean’s Request and Late Registration Form

 To appeal a registration or financial issue, please use the Dean’s Request form.
 Please note, a course refund request requires extenuating circumstances.
 100% refunds are only considered for students who have never attended a course.
 Fees are non-refundable.
 The review adheres to the colleges published deadlines for add/drop and refunds.
 Students are only permitted one request during the time in their program.